bavell/iten-wired-2018/content.md

 - Who uses it?
 - What problems does it solve?
+  - For

 # Architecture
 - Based around containers
 - Master node and workers nodes
 - Can be deployed in pure cloud, bare-metal or hybrid setup
 -

+How many managers/team leads/executives are present?
+Developers/programmers?
+IT Professionals/Sys Admins?